 Puno & Lake Titicaca Highlights:

 - In 1978 it was declared a Natural Reserve of Peru, with the purpose of conserving its wild flora and fauna as well as the beauty of its landscapes.
-There, have been found 60 varieties of birds, 14 species of fish originating in the lake and 18 species of amphibians among which are the giant frog of the Titicaca that can weigh up to 3 kilos.
+There, have been found 60 varieties of birds, 14 species of fish and 18 species of amphibians.
+One of Titicaca’s most endearing signature animals, the giant frog can weigh up to 3 kilos.

 - The lake has a navigation system that keeps Peru and Bolivia in contact by vessels that connect the Peruvian port of Puno with the Bolivian city of Huaqui.

-- It is the cradle of a famous legend that is the birth of the Inca Empire, starring the sons of the Sun God, Manco Capac & Mama Ocllo, who emerged from the depths of the water.
+- It is the cradle of a famous legend related to the birth of the Inca Empire, starring the sons of the Sun God, Manco Capac & Mama Ocllo, who emerged from the depths of the water.

 - The population that lives around the lake is dedicated mainly to fishing and crafts, being characteristic of the area the totora canoes, better known as “caballitos de totora”.

 - The ideal time to visit the lake is between May and October since the days are sunnier and the temperature changes are not so abrupt.
-The average temperature of that time is 25 ° C / 77 ° F although, during the nights, temperatures are usually below 0 ° C / 32 ° F throughout the year.
+The average temperature during these months is 25 ° C / 77 ° F. However, during the nights, temperatures are usually below 0 ° C / 32 ° F throughout the year.

 - The waters of the lake have more than 25 rivers and a total of 42 islands plus others artificial, being within the Peruvian territory.
 The biggest Lake Titicaca floating islands are Uros, Taquile, and Amanti.
 Many of the islands are inhabited by settlers who transmit their history and tradition, through rural and experiential tourism.